withastro/docs/.github/hacktoberfest.md

 #### World Tour Comeback

-A few languages of Astro Docs' are behind its colleagues - What are you waiting for?!
-Help Arabic, Korean, Deustch, French, Russian, and Polski docs come back into the fight!
+Some languages in Astro’s Docs need a boost.
+What are you waiting for?!
+Help Arabic, Korean, Traditional Chinese, Deutsch, French, Russian, and Polski docs come back into the fight!

 Learn more on [Astro Docs' translation guide](https://github.com/withastro/docs/blob/main/contributor-guides/translating-astro-docs.md).